Akashdip-N/NASA-API-Explorer/README.md

 1. Create two Google Sheets:
    - One for storing the ratings given by users.
    - Another for storing user feedback.
-2. Crete the following columns in the respective Google Sheets:
+2. Create the following columns in the respective Google Sheets:
    - **Ratings Sheet**: `Rating`, `Feedback`, `Date`, `Time`
    - **Feedback Sheet**: `Name`, `Email`, `Given_message`, `Date`, `Time`
-3. For both the Google Sheets create a Google Cloud Platform project and enable the Google Sheets API.
+3. For both Google Sheets, create a Google Cloud Platform project and enable the Google Sheets API.
 4. Use the Google Sheets API ULS to connect your application to the Google Sheets you created.
-5. Go to the `backend/` directory and change the `.env` file variable `RATINGS_SHEET_URL` to the URL of the Google sheets where you want to store the ratings.
+5. Go to the `backend/` directory and change the `.env` file variable `RATINGS_SHEET_URL` to the URL of the Google Sheets where you want to store the ratings.
-6. Change the `.env` file variable `CONTACT_US_URL` to the URL of the Google sheets where you want to store the feedback.
+6. Change the `.env` file variable `CONTACT_US_URL` to the URL of the Google Sheets where you want to store the feedback.
 7. Make sure to save the `.env` file.

 ### 4. Running the Application